edamla/mediterraneanagency/_books/2021-09-01-you-are-not-alone.md

 # For adding excerpt add <!--more--> and break the line
 ---
-The issue of the headscarf, which is occasion- ally forced into Turkey’s agenda, has been one of the most talked-about and debated issues in our country over the past half century.
+The issue of the headscarf, which is occasionally forced into Turkey’s agenda, has been one of the most talked-about and debated issues in our country over the past half century.
 In reality, it is a fundamental religious issue and the right to wear